 What Is Melatonin Used For?

 Melatonin is effective for a variety of health issues.
 The primary reasons for using melatonin are:

 - Weight gain after surgery

 People understand the implications of eating disorders.
 However, eating disorders like anorexia can have severe effects on dogs.
 When a dog stops eating, problems with the heart and lungs, shortness of breath, and jaundice may occur.
 However, when a dog starts eating something different like your cat’s food, it likely isn’t anything to be concerned about.

 Melatonin can be helpful for dogs who suffer from different types of anxiety.
 Dogs that are home alone a lot when their owners are at work often suffer from separation anxiety.
-Your dog can experience less stress due to loud noises, thunderstorms, and fireworks with melatonin.
+Your dog can experience less stress due to loud noises such as thunderstorms with melatonin, and it can potentially help calm your dog during fireworks.
 Many veterinarians use a holistic approach to canine medicine and anxiety issues.
 When a dog has a reaction to their owner leaving, gets overly enthusiastic upon their return, or suffers from stress when they hear loud noises, melatonin may help.

 Signs that a dog may be experiencing cognitive dysfunction include:

 - Accidents in the house

 - Interactions with family and other pets changes